Abbey Wood tower to bring in £1.3 million. Estate next door ignored

 The only changes that seem to occur are tinkering with roads and planting trees (whilst cutting others down).
 Oh, and dozens of bollards stuck up at random, all weathered and mostly looking awful and doing little about endemic poor parking.

 Greenwich Planners, the Highways Dept and Housing Department can and should be doing so much more.
 How many chances will they get to do so?
 For all the complaints about cuts, money is coming in, and yet so many areas are missing out.
 What’s even worse is that the most deprived areas are missing out under a Labour council whilst in the midst of incoming wealth right next door.

 People have to see benefits from new-builds to accept and even welcome them.
 And new builds are needed to solve the housing crises.
 Not sharing wealth from these new blocks stokes tension and the poorest miss out.
 Yet in Greenwich borough it happens again and again.

 You can support the site and join 74 other patrons at Patreon.com/TheMurkyDepths

 Or buy me a coffee using the new Ko-Fi service

 Second, regarding public consultation on schemes before planning.
 S106 and CIL spending won’t generally come up during that consultation.
 The building’s form, height or other factors will.
-Then when plan’s submitted negotiations between the Planning and other Departments and the developer on spending will occur.
+Then when plans are submitted negotiations between the Planning Department and other departments plus the developer on spending will occur.

 After affordable housing and similar factors are agreed the authority then has a sum left over to spend where it sees fit before an agreement signed, based on the CIL 123 regulation.
 It’s here they can focus on parks, public spaces etc but in Greenwich generally do not.